-Let’s take a minute to acknowledge the vast number of changes that B2B marketing (or marketing in general) seems to have undergone.
+Let’s take a minute to acknowledge the vast number of changes that B2B content marketing funnels (or marketing in general) seem to have undergone.
 Outdated outbound and interruptive marketing strategies no longer sway Information-rich buyers.

 A well constructed wholistic campaign involving multi-faceted marketing strategy is the way forward such as email campaign, cold call, invitational marketing (blogs), etc.

 With Inbound Marketing, the B2B marketing funnel has grown and evolved to be a far superior and more actionable tool, now used to craft lead-generation strategy.
 Organizations understand the value of content that nurtures leads through the various stages of the marketing funnel.

 In this guide, we’ll cover eleven different content marketing strategies that apply to each stage of the marketing funnel and why they work so effectively.
 But before we take a deep dive into the strategies, let’s take a few minutes to outline what a B2B marketing funnel looks like today.

 Stages and Buyer Journey of the B2B Content Marketing Funnel:

 According to Hubspot and Implicit, it takes 84 days to convert 13% of leads into an opportunity from an entire pool of prospects!
 That is a massive timeline to keep in mind when coming up with lead nurturing strategies.